Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Values

 \begin{itemize} \tightlist \item to commit to objectivity and fact-based, honest research conclusions, \item to promote openness and accountability in the research process, \item to take great care to develop software that adheres to current best practices, \item to judge independently and maintain professional integrity, \item to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and \item to promote these values whenever possible and make sure that they are passed on to new practitioners. \end{itemize}

+Many practitioners will follow the values expressed in these codes of conduct without knowing them because they are passed on implicitly by their peers and mentors \autocite{Consoli2008}.
+Here, they are stated explicitly because they underpin the foundational competencies and responsibilities of RSEs who are professionals living in both worlds.

 The deployment of computer-based modelling and simulation has dramatically changed the practice of science in a large number of fields.
-It has enabled the hitherto impossible study of new classes of problems, often replacing traditional experimentation and observation.
-It can also serve to integrate a communal body of knowledge~\autocite{Parker2022}.
-Humphreys~\autocite{humphreys_extending_2004} regards this development as ``more important than the invention of the calculus in the 1660s, an event that remained unparalleled for almost 300 years''.
+It has enabled the hitherto impossible study of new classes of problems, often replacing traditional experimentation and observation (it can also serve to integrate a communal body of knowledge~\autocite{Parker2022}).
+Thereby it has the potential of changing our way of generating knowledge, while at the same time it challenges our notions of explaining science.
+Humphreys~\autocite{humphreys_extending_2004} regards this development as ``more important than the invention of calculus in the 1660s, an event that remained unparalleled for almost 300 years''.
 The epistemological status of computer modelling and simulation is still the subject of debate, which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology~\autocite{winsberg_sanctioning_1999} to the perception that from a philosophy of science perspective, there is nothing really new~\autocite{frigg_philosophy_2009}.
 In any case, it is clear that a number of decisions in the construction of a simulation-model will have a significant impact on the adequacy for purpose~\autocite{bokulich_data_2021} of the model.
 These decisions include the selection of the salient characteristics of the system to be modelled, the choice of the mathematical representation of the processes to be represented, the choice of numerical methods and other algorithms and even including the design of the user-interface.

 The relationship between initial state, inputs and final state of a computer simulation is ``epistemically opaque''~\autocite{humphreys_extending_2004}, in that not every step of the process is directly observable.
 The current trend of an increasing application of computationally irreducible systems, such as those based on artificial neural networks, further exacerbates this inherent limitation of explainability.
 An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterising and communicating the domain of its legitimate application and its limits of interpretability.
 This role, together with the enormous reliance on modelling and simulation of scientific results, as well as real-world decision-making, places a large responsibility on the RSE.
 It is important that RSEs are aware of this responsibility and continuously improve their capabilities to live up to it.